O‘AHU SEABIRD AID

 Seabird fallout season is our busiest time of the year!
 Our O‘ahu-based staff works with drop-off locations and our veterinary partners to get birds examined, stabilized and on to release.
 Each bird gets a health check and hydration if necessary before release.
 Most birds have a quick turnaround time.
 Birds that require medical care or long-term rehabilitation are sent to our main wildlife hospital facility.

-Feather & Fur Animal Hospital continues to serve as the primary drop-off location for downed birds this season.
-Our O‘ahu personnel will be working with the team at Feather and Fur and out of our satellite location to get birds evaluated, treated if necessary, and released.
-(Important: Please do not release birds on your own.)
+Feather & Fur Animal Hospital continued to serve as the primary drop-off location for downed birds.
+Our O‘ahu personnel worked with the team at Feather and Fur and out of our satellite location to get birds evaluated, treated if necessary, and released.
+A total of 645 ʻuaʻu kani (wedge-tailed shearwaters) were cared for this season!

 PRIMARY O‘AHU SEABIRD DROP-OFF LOCATION